Nasruddin’s Wager

 How the Hodja lost a bet – and won

-Last week I found this tale in Ioan Tenner’s splendid resource This Reminds Me of a Story, 111 Teaching Stories of Nasreddin Hodja, the Wise Fool of the East (search in the blog for “wager”).
+I found this tale in Ioan Tenner’s splendid resource This Reminds Me of a Story, 111 Teaching Stories of Nasreddin Hodja, the Wise Fool of the East (search in the blog for “wager”).
 The story would not let me rest until I had recorded it.
-It will be officially released on the video gallery in early 2025.

-In the 800 years since his death, countless tales have become associated with the much-loved figure of Hodja Nasruddin.
+In the 800 years since Nasruddin’s death, countless tales have become associated with the much-loved figure of the Hodja.
 As is to be expected in folk lore, the stories range from being suitable for children to being very much adult material.

 Storytell contributor Mary Grace Ketner once posted: I have heard it said that if you tell one Hodja story, you must tell seven.
 I’ve also heard that if you hear seven, you have taken one step toward enlightenment.